apnadkarni/blt/doc/combotree.rst

 *pathName* **bbox** *entryName*
   Returns of list of four numbers describing the bounding box of *entryName*.
   The numbers represent the x and y root coordinates of two opposite corners of the box.  *EntryName* may be a label, index, or tag, but may not represent more than one entry.

-*pathName* **button activate** *tagOrId*
+*pathName* **button activate** *entryName*
-  Designates the node given by *tagOrId* as active.
-  When a node is active its entry is drawn using its active icon (see the **-activeicon** option).
-  Note that there can be only one active entry at a time.
-  The special id **active** indicates the currently active node.
+  Designates the button associated with *entryName* as active.
+When an entry's button is active it is drawn using its active colors (see the button's **-activeforground** and **-activebackground** options).
+Note that there can be only one active entry at a time.  *EntryName* is a node id, label or a tag but may not reference multiple entries.
+For example the special id **active** indicates the currently active entry.

 *pathName* **button bind** *tagName* ?\ *sequence*\ ? ?\ *cmdString*\ ?
   Associates *cmdString* with *tagName* such that whenever the event sequence given by *sequence* occurs for an button of a node entry with this tag, *cmdString* will be invoked.
 The syntax is similar to the **bind** command except that it operates on **treeview** buttons, rather than widgets.
 See the **bind** manual entry for complete details on *sequence* and the substitutions performed on *cmdString* before invoking it.

   If all arguments are specified then a new binding is created, replacing any existing binding for the same *sequence* and *tagName*.
 If the first